 Domestic violence is a pattern of behavior in familial relationships, used to gain or maintain power and control over an intimate partner.
-It can include physical, sexual, emotional, economic, or psychological actions or threats that influence and terrorize another person.
-Include frightening, intimidating, manipulating, hurting, humiliating, blaming, hitting, injuring, or wounding someone.
-Here it is important to note that victims of violence may also include children, relatives, or any other household member.
+Domestic violence can include physical, sexual, emotional, economic, or psychological actions or threats that influence and terrorize another person.
+Domestic violence can include frightening, intimidating, manipulating, hurting, humiliating, blaming, hitting, injuring, or wounding someone.
+Here it is important to note that victims of domestic violence may also include children, relatives, or any other household member.

 There are four types of domestic violence under Pakistani law: physical, mental, sexual, and economic.

 1. Physical domestic violence is when a person is physically harmed by their intimate partner.
 This can include hitting, kicking, burning, or using any other type of force against the victim.

 2. Mental domestic violence is when a person is psychologically harmed by their intimate partner.
 This can include verbal abuse, threats, intimidation, or controlling behavior.

 3. Sexual domestic violence is when a person is forced to participate in sexual activity against their will or without their consent.
 This can include rape, sexual assault, or unwanted sexual touching.

 4. Economic domestic violence is when a person is financially harmed by their intimate partner.
 This can include withholding money, preventing the victim from getting or keeping a job, or destroying property belonging to the victim.